devchallenges-io/curriculum/2-responsive-web/1-html-css/9-css-advanced-selectors.md

 - **Bulma** prioritizes readability but might require more overrides for unique styles.

 As developers, we need to consider these factors when choosing a framework for our projects.
 It's crucial to find a balance between code efficiency, design requirements, and long-term maintainability.

-By understanding how these frameworks handle selectors, we can make informed decisions that align with our project goals while maintaining clean and scalable codebases.

 ## Conclusion